We're an affiliate

 At the adoption site

-Before leaving the dog adoption site with your furry friend, make sure you have all the fine details about him.
-Have information about his diet and how frequently he is fed during the day.
+Before leaving the dog adoption center with your new furry friend, make sure you have all the fine details about him.
+Have information about his vaccines, his behavior, his diet, and how frequently he is fed during the day.

 On your way home

-If the dog has not been accustomed to car trips, he might find the journey stressful.
-Be sure to place him in the right spot within the car.
-It should be in the back seat where he cannot have the outside landscape view which can stress him.
+If the dog is not used to car trips, he might find the journey stressful.
+Be sure to place him in the right spot in the car.

 Arrival at home